Basic Science Advances

 Previous work in our brain tumor program identified new vaccine strategies for the treatment of gliomas.
 Researchers in our group developed glioma-associated antigen peptide vaccines to boost tumor-specific immune responses.
 Phase I clinical trials of these vaccines demonstrate robust induction of antigen-specific immune responses and some clinical activity in both adult and pediatric patients with glioma.
 These trials are ongoing at the University of Pittsburgh Cancer Institute and Children’s Hospital of Pittsburgh.
 Recent studies have identified patterns of gene expression in peripheral blood mononuclear cells that are associated with response and resistance to peptide-based vaccination in pediatric low-grade gliomas.
 Future studies will evaluate whether these features are also seen in other subgroups of childhood brain tumors incorporated on our vaccine trials.

 Another strategy in brain tumor research is to inhibit the pathways that promote tumor growth or to stimulate those that promote tumor cell killing.
 The poor response of malignant gliomas to conventional therapies, such as cytotoxic chemotherapy or radiotherapy, reflects resistance of these tumors to undergoing apoptosis in response to DNA damage or mitogen depletion.
 Through a large-scale screening study, we have identified several exploitable targets, which when inhibited induce tumor cytotoxicity.
 We have been examining pharmacological agents to inhibit these targets, alone and in combination with agents that induce apoptotic signaling in these tumors.
-These preclinical studies are coupled with a robust clinical trials effort in association with the Adult Brain Tumor Consortium and the Pediatric Brain Tumor Consortium (PBTC), which are examining novel molecularly targeted agents in the treatment of these tumors.

 Similarly, members of our group are studying rare skull base tumors such as chordoma by performing whole exome sequencing to search for novel genetic alterations in these tumors that could lead to a better understanding of their oncogenesis as well as targets for treatment.
 In addition, our surgeons and pathologists have identified a molecular panel that can help predict chordoma clinical behavior and prognosis.
+This panel is now applied on a regular basis to our patients to provide a personalized approach for current and future treatment

 Clinical Care Advances